-We also expect that there will continue to be new proposed laws, regulations and industry standards concerning privacy, security, and data protection in the United States, the EU, and other jurisdictions.
-For example, the European Commission adopted a General Data Protection Regulation (the "GDPR"), which became effective on May 25, 2018 and superseded previously effective EU data protection legislation.
-The GDPR imposes more stringent EU data protection requirements for processors and controllers of personal data.
-As a regulation rather than a directive, the GDPR applies throughout all EU member states but permits member states to enact supplemental requirements in certain areas.
+We also expect laws, regulations and industry standards to be proposed, enacted, and otherwise established concerning privacy, security, and data protection in the United States, the EU, and other jurisdictions.
+For example, the EU General Data Protection Regulation (the "GDPR"), which became effective on May 25, 2018 imposes stringent EU data protection requirements for processors and controllers of personal data.
+As a regulation, the GDPR applies throughout all EU member states but permits member states to enact supplemental requirements in certain areas.
 Noncompliance with the GDPR can trigger penalties up to €20 million or 4% of global annual revenues, whichever is higher.
+Further, the European Commission and the United Kingdom government announced an EU-UK Trade and Cooperation Agreement on December 24, 2020, providing for a temporary free flow of personal data between the EU and the United Kingdom, but it remains to be seen how the United Kingdom's withdrawal from the EU will impact the manner in which United Kingdom data protection laws or regulations will develop and how data transfers to and from the United Kingdom will be regulated and enforced by the UK Information Commissioner's Office, EU data protection authorities, or other regulatory bodies in the longer term.

 Additionally, several states have begun enacting new data privacy laws.
 For example, California recently enacted legislation, the California Consumer Privacy Act ("CCPA"), that, among other things, requires covered companies to provide new disclosures to California consumers, and afford such consumers new abilities to opt out of certain sales of personal information.
 The CCPA became effective on January 1, 2020.
-The CCPA has been amended on multiple occasions and is the subject of proposed regulations of the California Attorney General that have yet to be finalized.
-Aspects of the CCPA and its interpretation remain unclear.
+The CCPA has been amended on multiple occasions and additional regulations of the California Attorney General came into effect on August 14, 2020.
+However, aspects of the CCPA and its interpretation remain unclear.
 The effects of the CCPA are significant and may require us to modify our data processing practices and policies and to incur substantial costs and expenses in an effort to comply.
+Moreover, a new privacy law, the California Privacy Rights Act ("CPRA") was recently approved by California voters in connection with the election on November 3, 2020.
+The CPRA creates obligations relating to consumer data beginning on January 1, 2022, with implementing regulations expected on or before July 1, 2022, and enforcement beginning July 1, 2023.
+The CPRA significantly modifies the CCPA, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.
 We cannot yet determine the impact these laws and regulations or any future laws, regulations and standards may have on our business.
 Such laws, regulations and standards are often subject to differing interpretations and may be inconsistent among jurisdictions.
 These and other requirements could reduce demand for our service, increase our costs, impair our ability to grow our business, or restrict our ability to store and process data or, in some cases, impact our ability to offer our service in some locations and may subject us to liability.
 Further, in view of new or modified federal, state or foreign laws and regulations, industry standards, contractual obligations and other legal obligations, or any changes in their interpretation, we may find it necessary or desirable to fundamentally change our business activities and practices or to expend significant resources to modify our software or platform and otherwise adapt to these changes.
 We may be unable to make such changes and modifications in a commercially reasonable manner or at all, and our ability to develop new products and features could be limited.